exercism/go/concepts/runes/introduction.md

 # Introduction

 The `rune` type in Go is an alias for `int32`.
 Given this underlying `int32` type, the `rune` type holds a signed 32-bit integer value.
-However, unlike an `int32` type, the integer value stored in a `rune` type is represents a single Unicode character.
+However, unlike an `int32` type, the integer value stored in a `rune` type represents a single Unicode character.

 ## Unicode and Unicode Code Points